 - Beginning the Conversation: How to Talk With Your Child about Sexuality

 - Communicating Your Values and Exploring Sensitive Topics

 - Adolescent Sexual Attitudes and Behavior: What Parents Need to Know

 - Human Sexuality

 - Addressing Media Messages and Internet Safety Issues

 Tips for Talks

-PPPSW recognizes that these are difficult conversations to have with our youth, but also acknowledges the importance of providing both medically accurate and "sex positive" information as it relates to sexuality education.
+We know these are difficult conversations to have with our youth, but it is important to give our youth medically accurate and “sex positive” information.
 Remember: if children are old enough to ask a question, they are old enough to hear a medically accurate response.